telerik/blazor-docs/knowledge-base/root-component-null-reference.md

 ## Cause\Possible Cause(s)

-The origin of this behavior is a missing `<TelerikRootComponent>` from the `MainLayout.cs` file in the project.
+The origin of this behavior is a missing `<TelerikRootComponent>` from the `MainLayout.razor` file in the project.

 You can reproduce this with the following snippet: